oracle-livelabs/goldengate/atp-streaming/introduction/gb-intro.md

 ## About this workshop

 Oracle GoldenGate, the industry-leading data replication and integration software, is available as a fully-managed, cloud native service on Oracle Cloud Infrastructure (OCI).
-This workshop guides how to replicate data from Autonomous Transaction Processing to OCI Streaming using OCI GoldenGate.
+This workshop guides you on how to replicate data from Autonomous Transaction Processing to OCI Streaming using OCI GoldenGate.

 Estimated Time: 2 hours